 C - Potential Area V transfer courses that are subject to approval by respective receiving institutions.
-Prerequisites As required by program

 Accounting Technology

 ACT 201: ENTREPRENEURISM

 This course covers the important issues and critical steps involved in starting a new business from scratch.
 Topics covered include developing a business plan, creating a successful marketing strategy, setting up the legal basis for business, raising start-up funds, attracting and managing human resources, managing costs, and developing a custom base.